KH-ReFined/KH-ReFined/README.md

 ## Installation

 Installing Re:Fined is easy, even though it may seem like a monumential task.
-Please refer to <a href="https://topaztk.github.io/KH-ReFined/#install">**this page**</a> for full instructions.
+Please refer to [this page](SETUP.md) for full instructions.

+If you're installing a pre-v4.xx version of Re:Fined, simply extract the archive into the folder with your game and rename the exe's to the vanilla names.
+Support for them is not provided per https://github.com/KH-ReFined/KH-ReFined/issues/117.

 ## Credits